The BTH organization is committed to “Break the Hold” on mental illness and provide education about suicide prevention.

 Your brother Jack.

-BTH will provide resources and educational programming on mental wellness to high school youth and parents throughout Westchester and nearby communities.
+BTH provides resources and educational programming on mental wellness to high school and middle school youth, young adults, family members, educators, and community members throughout Westchester and nearby communities.

 Programming will focus on